gesievi/RADii/docs/_build/html/_sources/tutorial/Setup/install_setup.rst.txt

 1. **Download** the lastest Radii Plugin from https://radii.info/
 2. If you did not already: **Register** in the user panel **and confirm** your email
     - it is not neccecary to set a domain name
-3. **Unpack** the .Zip file and drop the Radii.gha file it into the Rhino Grashopper window
+3. **Unpack** the .Zip file
+4. **Drag & drop** the Radii.gha file it into the Rhino Grashopper window, you open it by typing the "grashopper" command in rhino
-4. Check if the install was succesfull, it should be visible in one your tabs as shown below.
+5. **Check** if the install was succesfull, it should be visible in one your tabs as shown below.

 .. image:: ../Setup/Images/Grashopper_Blank_install.png